-Match lists support aliases but not individual license plate styles.
-If you want to add a license plate style to a match list, first assign an alias to the license plate style.
-See Group license plate styles into aliases on page 49.
-Next, add the alias to the match list.
+Match lists support registration numbers, aliases and vehicle properties, but not individual license plate styles.
+If you want to include a specific license plate style in a match list, first create an alias for it.
+Then, add that alias to the list.
+See Assign alias to license plate styles.

 - 1. In the Site Navigation pane > Servers, select Match lists. - 2.
 Go to the Overview pane.
 Select the relevant match list. - 3.
 The Match list information window opens. - 4.
-To include new rows to your list, click Add and fill out the fields. - Do not include any spaces - · Always use capital letters
+To include new rows to your list, click Add and fill out the fields. - Do not include any spaces. - · Always use capital letters.